REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Object-Based Analysis

-\smallsec{Appearance diversity} Finally, we consider the appearance diversity (i.e., intra-class variation) of each object class, which is a primary challenge in object detection~\cite{Yao17}.
+Finally, we consider the appearance diversity (i.e., intra-class variation) of each object class, which is a primary challenge in object detection~\cite{Yao17}.
 We use a ResNet-110 network~\cite{resnetgithub} trained on CIFAR-10~\cite{cifar10} to extract a 64-dimensional feature representation of every instance bounding box, resized to 32x32 pixels.
 We first validate that distances in this feature space correspond to semantically meaningful measures of diversity.
-To do so, on the COCO dataset we compute the average distance between two object instances of the same class ($5.91\pm1.44$ across $500,000$ instances), and verify that it is smaller than the average distance between two object instances belonging to different classes but the same supercategory ($6.24\pm1.42$) and further smaller than the average distance between two unrelated objects ($6.48\pm 1.44$).
+To do so, on the COCO dataset we compute the average distance with $n=500,000$ between two object instances of the same class ($5.91\pm1.44$), and verify that it is smaller than the average distance between two object instances belonging to different classes but the same supercategory ($6.24\pm1.42$), with a Cohen's D effect size of $.23$ and further smaller than the average distance between two unrelated objects ($6.48\pm 1.44$), with a Cohen's D effect size of $.17$.
 This metric allows us to identify individual object instances that contribute the most to the diversity of an object class, and informs our interventions in the next section.